ordina-jworks/ordina-jworks.github.io/_posts/2019-09-27-Combining-MongoDB-and-AWS-Lambda.md

 We see that:
 * Bootstrapping the runtime and code in the vpc lambda took 1.7 seconds.
-* Next the initial connection is being made to the database which takes 5 seconds.
+* The initial connection is being made to the database which takes 5 seconds.
-This connection overhead is also there when using AWS native database.
+This connection overhead is also there when using AWS native databases.
 Though then it will be smaller.
 * Saving the actual item took 1.1 second.

 That's for the first execution of the Lambda Function.
 How does this compare against a Lambda function that is already "warm".
+We can also analyse a warm lambda with XRAY.

 <div style="text-align: center;" >
   <img src="/img/2019-09-27-Combining-MongoDB-Atlas-and-AWS-Lambda/warm-execution.png" width="80%" height="80%">
 </div>

 Now we notice:
-* Total execution took only 18 ms.
+* Total execution took only 18 ms!
 * There is no longer any initialization overhead.
-* Storing the item took 6 ms.
+* Storing the item took 6 ms!

 ## Performance conclusions

 * Storing items in the database when the Lambda Function is already warm is blazingly fast.
 * Initializing the connection in case of a coldstart adds time to the coldstart.

-# Connect your Lambda Functions with your MongoDB Atlas Cluster
+# VPC peering: connect your Lambda Functions with your MongoDB Atlas Cluster
 Wanna know how to set up a VPC peering connection between your AWS VPC and MongoDB Atlas Cluster?
 Read on..